ecombee28/react-emdb/README.md

 # Languages and Frameworks used

-I used the Next.js framework to build this application.
-The application is also connected to a MySQL database which allows the user to create a user account.
-Other technologies used where HTML, CSS, and TMDB API for all the movie content.
+I used React to build this application.
+The application is also connected to a MySQL database which allows the user to create a user account and store any movie or show to their watchlist.
+Other technologies used where HTML, CSS,Jest and React testing libary, and the TMDB API for all the movie content.
 It is also fully mobile responsive.

 # Things I learned

-I am still fairly new to react and next.js frameworks so by building this application it has grown my knowledge of client-side rendering vs server-side rendering.
-I was also able to continue to learn and develop my skills in HTML, CSS, Javascript, and working with API's.
+The reason I chose to create this application is because I love movies and when I came across the IMDB api and began to think of all the things I could do with it.
+Now that this application is complete I have learned more about React like the importance of creating small re-usable components that are easily tested.

 # Live site
 https://emdb.live/